 Your community can set up an electric aggregation program as long as your local electric utility is an “open access” electric utility.
-To view an up-to-date listing of open access electric utilities, look for the websites of your state’s Consumer’s Counsel or the Public Utilities Commission.
+To view an up-to-date listing of open access electric utilities, look for the websites of your state’s Consumers' Counsel or the Public Utilities Commission.

-Once the program is in place, residential customers are included in electric aggregation.
+Once the program is in place, eligible residential customers are included in electric aggregation.
 To be eligible individually, you must be current on your account with your local electric utility.
-Non-profit organizations or commercial customers and municipal facilities with annual electric consumption of not more than 700,000 Kwh, and that are not part of a national account with multiple facilities may also participate.
+Non-profit organizations or commercial customers and municipal facilities with annual electric consumption of not more than 700,000 kilowatt-hours, and that are not part of a national account with multiple facilities may also participate.

 There is typically no cost to enroll in an electric aggregation program.
-However, if you are already using an alternative electric supplier under an existing CHOICE program, you may have to pay a “switching fee” or a cancellation fee to your existing supplier or local utility, if you cancel your existing supply contract early.
+However, if you are already using an alternative electric supplier under an existing CHOICE program, you may have to pay a switching fee or a cancellation fee to your existing supplier or local utility if you cancel your existing supply contract early.

 If your community passes opt-out legislation, information will be mailed to all eligible customers, and they are automatically enrolled (unless they choose to opt out of the program).

 If your community chooses an opt-in program, then there are several ways to enroll, including: